 The federal government later released him and granted him Australian residency.

 “[The worker] was a vulnerable employee in that he was a recent arrival to Australia and totally lacked fluency in English, and could reasonably be understood to be most unlikely to be aware of any entitlements at law,” Judge Burchardt said.

-The company was found to have contravened a range of record-keeping and pay slip laws.
+The business also contravened a range of record-keeping and pay slip laws.

-To connect with us, please follow us on:
+To connect with us, please follow us on